openpaperwork/pyocr/README.markdown

 ## Copyright

-Pyocr is released under the GPL v3+.
+PyOCR is released under the GPL v3+.

 tesseract.py: